linnienaryshkin/langchain/aws/exam.md

 - Shapley values | a local interpretability method that explains individual predictions by assigning each feature a contribution score based on its marginal effect on the prediction.
 This method is useful for understanding the impact of each feature on a specific instance's prediction.
 - Partial Dependence Plots (PDP) | a global interpretability method that provides a view of the model’s behavior by illustrating how the predicted outcome changes as a single feature is varied across its range, holding all other features constant.
 PDPs help understand the overall relationship between a feature and the model output across the entire dataset.
 - Risks: Hallucination, Toxicity, Poisoning, Prompt Leaking
-- Decision Trees: Given the same input data, a decision tree will always follow the same path and produce the same output
 - Bayesian Networks: These models represent probabilistic relationships among variables and provide probabilities for different outcomes
 - Dataset
   - training set | 80% of the data | train the model